hassantayyab/readfocus/DESIGN_PLAN.md

   - Recall prompt pop-up.
   - Session end celebration animation.

-➡️ With this plan, a designer can create the full **UI/UX system** for ReadFocus that is student-friendly, engaging, and easy to expand in later phases.
+➡️ With this plan, a designer can create the full **UI/UX system** for Kuiqlee that is student-friendly, engaging, and easy to expand in later phases.